Legersky/ParallelAddition/README.md

 For basic use, load **AlgorithmForParallelAddition.sage**, create an instance of `AlgorithmForParallelAddition` and call `findWeightFunction`.

 We also provide an interface - a shell script with given parameters is executed.
 If the network access is enabled and the modul `gspread` is installed, then results of computation are automatically saved to [Google spreadsheet](https://docs.google.com/spreadsheets/d/1TnhrHdefHfHa0WSeVs4q6XVj3epjPlPlnoekE0E1xeM/edit?usp=sharing).
 The spreadsheet can be also used for loading input parameters.
+If you do not want to share results of your computations in this spreadsheet, remove `.json` file from your code folder.

 We provide two options of loading inputs for running the implemented extending window method.
 SageMath must be installed as they are executed as shell scripts.